FACTBOX-The hunt for the Paris attackers

 Salah Abdeslam, 26, French, born in Brussels (Sept.
 15, 1989).
 Suspected of having rented the VW Polo and Renault Clio cars used in the attacks.
 Investigators say he went to Belgium from France the day after the attacks in a VW Golf, despite being stopped by French police along the way in routine road checks, before his name was circulated as a suspect.

-His brother, Brahim, was killed in the attack (below).
+His brother, Brahim, died in the attack (below).
 A third brother, cleared of any involvement after briefly being detained, said Salah may have had a change of heart in Paris.

-However, fears that Salah is back in Belgium and/or plotting further attacks prompted the cancellation of an international soccer match in Brussels on Nov.
-17, a move that was followed by a broader protective shutdown.
-Brussels closed the underground rail lines of the capital, schools, shopping centres and other public places on Nov.
-20.
+However, fears that Salah is back in Belgium and/or plotting attacks prompted closure of Brussels underground rail lines, schools, shopping centres and other public places on Nov.
+20 - a protective shutdown that was partially lifted as of Nov.
+25.

-French police are examining a suspected suicide belt found in a bin in Montrouge on the southwestern edge of Paris, where phone traces suggested Salah was present on the night of Nov.
-13. Investigators are trying to establish whether Salah Abdeslam had been meant to carry out another attack in Paris's 18th district but for some reason did not, prosecutor Molins said.
+Investigators are trying to establish whether Salah Abdeslam had been meant to carry out an attack in Paris's 18th district but for some reason did not, prosecutor Molins said.

-Mohammad Abrini, 30, Belgian of Moroccan origin, seen by police on video footage at a car fuelling station in Ressons, a town north of Paris near the motorway linking Belgium to the French capital, on the evening of Nov.
-12, the day before the attacks.
+Mohamed Abrini, 30, Belgian of Moroccan origin, seen by police on video footage with Salah at a car fuelling station in Ressons, a town north of Paris near the motorway linking Belgium to the French capital, on Nov.
+11, two days before the attacks.
 The Renault Clio the two were seen in was one of the cars used in the attacks.
-A Belgian police notice describes Abrini as "dangerous and probably armed".
+A Belgian police notice describes Abrini, who fought in Syria and came from the same Brussels area as the Abdeslam brothers and Abdelhamid Abaaoud, as "dangerous and probably armed".

 DEAD ATTACKERS:

-Bataclan: (three dead gunmen with suicide vests, of which two have been identified by name) Ismail Omar Mostefai, 29 (born Nov.
-21, 1985), Frenchman of Algerian descent involved in the Nov.
-13 Bataclan attack, lived for a time in Chartres area, southwest of Paris.
+Bataclan: (3 dead gunmen with suicide vests, two named) Ismail Omar Mostefai, 29 (born Nov.
+21, 1985), Frenchman of Algerian descent involved in the Bataclan attack, lived for a time in Chartres area, southwest of Paris.
 Born in Courcouronnes, south of Paris.
 Source: prosecutor's office/judiciary sources.
 His name was put on French intelligence services' "S notice" in 2010 for reported radicalisation.
 An unnamed senior Turkish government official says Turkey contacted France about Mostefai in December 2014 and June 2015 but only got a return request for information on him after the Paris attacks..

-Samy Amimour, 28 (born Oct.
-15, 1987), involved in the Bataclan attack.
-French, from Drancy near St. Denis.
-Subject of international arrest warrant since late 2013.
-Had been under official investigation since October 2012 on suspicion of terrorism-related activity over a plan to go to Yemen.
-Source: Paris prosecutor's office statement.
-Other: A third attacker in the Bataclan attack was killed by police.
-No further identity information has been provided.

-Brahim Abdeslam, 31 (born July 30, 1984), French citizen but born and raised in Brussels, where he ran a bar in the Molenbeek district with brother Salah.
-Blew himself up at the Comptoir Voltaire cafe in wake of the cafe shootings.
-His fingerprints were found on one of the AK47 rifles left in a Seat Leon car used in the attacks.
+Cafe killings: (3 gunmen, 2 identified) Brahim Abdeslam, 31 (born July 30, 1984), French citizen but born and raised in Brussels, where he ran a bar in the Molenbeek district with brother Salah.
+Blew himself up at the Comptoir Voltaire cafe in wake of the shootings.
+His fingerprints were on one of the AK47 rifles left in a Seat Leon used in the attacks.

-Ringleader Abdelhamid Abaaoud, 28, grew up in the Molenbeek district of Brussels, but vanished in 2013 and showed up in Syria.
+Presumed ringleader Abdelhamid Abaaoud, 28, grew up in the Molenbeek district of Brussels, but vanished in 2013 and showed up in Syria where he was one of Islamic States most high-profile European recruits.
 Local media say he was jailed for robbery in 2010 and spent time in prison alongside Salah Abdeslam.
 Before the attacks, European governments believed Abaaoud was still in Syria, having been in Belgium in January plotting attacks that were foiled when police raided a house in Verviers, killing two Belgian associates.

-Prosecutor Francois Molins confirmed on Nov.
-24 that Abaaoud both took part in the cafe killings and returned to the killing scenes in Paris after the event on the night of Nov.
-13. He also said Abaaoud and another man were believed to be preparing a suicide bomb attack on the La Defense business district in the west of Paris on Nov.
-18 or 19.

-Closed circuit TV footage showed Abaaoud entering the Croix de Chavaux metro railway station in eastern Paris with another man on Nov.
-13, a couple of hundred metres from where the Seat Leon used in the cafe shootings was found, police say.
-His fingerprints were found on one of three AK47 assault rifles left in the car.

 OTHER DEAD: